-Prerequisites: PSYC 2300 and PSYC 2330 and (PSYC 2400 or CRIM 2103 or SOCI 2260 or MATH 2335) Transferable (refer to transfer guide)
+Prerequisites: PSYC 2300 and PSYC 2330 and (PSYC 2400 or CRIM 2103 or SOCI 2260 or MATH 2335)

 Professional & Ethical Issues

 Students will examine ethical codes/requirements and issues in applied research, and regulations governing the practice of psychology in Canada and the US and, more specifically, in British Columbia.
 Students will also prepare for job searching by creating effective portfolios and resumes, and by developing effective job search techniques and interviewing styles.